JonnyJD/musicbrainz-isrcsubmit/README.md

 For me my dvd writer worked better.
 On Windows the mediatools backend should give correct results either way.

-Isrcsubmit 2.0.0-dev for problems with duplicate ISRCs and prints a warning.
+Isrcsubmit checks for problems with duplicate ISRCs and prints a warning.
 You will always have the choice to cancel the submission if something seems to be wrong.